OP-EDs

 The different pathways to pursuing a total portfolio approach

+The total portfolio approach is gaining interest as a new investing strategy for pension funds and other asset owners, but its novel status may be deceiving.
 Indeed, the concept behind this approach has been at the core foundation of modern portfolio theory since the days when Nobel Prize winner Harry Markowitz showed that maximizing the risk-adjusted return of the total portfolio could lead to high average returns and low volatility.
+What is new and interesting is that, since the mid 2000s, some institutional investors in countries such as Australia, Canada, New Zealand, Scandinavia and Singapore have redesigned their entire investment framework to maximize the benefits of a total portfolio approach.

 June 4, 2024